m0hith/Backdoor-Attacks/README.md

 ### Procedure <a name='procedure'></a>

-The primary objective of this project was to refine a machine learning model through a series of steps including layer pruning, accuracy-based model saving, vulnerability assessment, and the creation of an optimized composite model.
+The primary objective of this project was to refine a machine learning model through a series of steps including layer pruning, accuracy-based model saving, vulnerability assessment, and creating an optimized composite model.

 1. **Layer Pruning and Model Saving:** Our approach involved pruning the `conv_3` layer based on the average activation from the last pooling operation across the validation dataset.
 We implemented a strategy to save models at specific accuracy drop thresholds of 2%, 4%, and 10%.
 The models were named `model_X=2.h5`, `model_X=4.h5`, and `model_X=10.h5`, respectively, signifying the accuracy drop percentage.

 2. **Vulnerability Assessment:** Notably, we assessed the attack success rate when the model's accuracy dropped by at least 30%.
 This metric was observed at 6.954187234779596%, indicating a vulnerability threshold.

 3. **Model Integration (GoodNet Design):** To enhance the model's performance, we pursued a strategy to combine two models: the flawed or compromised "BadNet" and a refined model post-repair.
-This process aimed to create a superior composite model, referred to as "GoodNet."
+This process aimed to create a superior composite model referred to as "GoodNet."

 4. **Implementation Details:** The entire program code and implementation steps are detailed in the `MLSec_Lab4_mpj8687.ipynb` file.
 This file encapsulates the codebase, encompassing the procedures for model creation, pruning, evaluation, vulnerability assessment, and the integration of models to form GoodNet.